KyleNelsen/udacitydatamodeling-p1/README.md

 Overview
 ================================

-This is my second project for the data wrangling part of the Udacity Data Analytics Nanodegree.
+This is my project for the data modeling part of the Udacity Data Analytics Nanodegree.
 It involves creating a Postgres database and building an ETL pipeline using python for a fictional startup called Sparkify who wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.

 The ETL process involves taking json files from the data folder provided by Udacity, transforming the data such as taking a timestamp in milliseconds and converting it into a datetime object where can it be split up into multiple columns for a more understandable timestamp.
 Finally the data can be loaded into tables through sql queries and be inside the database.